 Instead of Catholics and Protestants, this book gave us people who could transform into animals and those who could not.
 It was ridiculous but funny and the authors cleverly wove in historical details and sayings attributing them to the characters.

 Set in the pre-industrial age in Paris, France, this historical fantasy book is perfect for lovers of YA!
 It’s got funny, fierce heroines, a steamy love story, and a cast that is actually diverse!
-I devoured all three books in this series.
+I devoured all three witch books in this YA fantasy series of books set in Paris.

 For more books like these, check out our list of Historical Fantasy Books